ivanvorobei/SPLarkController/README.md

 <img src="https://github.com/IvanVorobei/SPLarkController/blob/master/Resources/Banner.svg"/>

-Modal controller with custom tranition.
-Good variant for implement setting in your app.
+This controller will help you realize the management of your application settings.
+You can add both buttons and switches.
+The amount is not limited.

 Preview GIF is loading `3mb`.
 Please, wait.

 <img src="https://github.com/IvanVorobei/SPLarkController/blob/master/Resources/Preview.gif" width="500">

-If you want to buy source code of the full app, please go to [xcode-shop.com](https://xcode-shop.com).
-Price: $200.
+If you want to buy source code of the app from preview, please go to [xcode-shop.com](https://xcode-shop.com).
+Price for GitHub users - $300.
+Also you can see [detailed preview](https://xcode-shop.com/assets/preview/code.mov).

 <img src="https://github.com/IvanVorobei/SPLarkController/blob/master/Resources/Shop.svg"/>